Skip to main content

 11 mentions Positive Neutral Negative

 The humor in the game is characterized by a mix of amusing voice acting, with some performances being hilariously bad, and clever references that enhance the overall experience.
-Players appreciate the lighthearted tone, particularly in the context of the steampunk theme and entertaining puzzles, making it a delightful and engaging adventure.
-Overall, the humor adds a charming layer to the gameplay, despite some inconsistencies in voice quality.
+Players appreciate the lighthearted tone, particularly in the context of the steampunk theme and entertaining puzzles, making for a fun and engaging atmosphere.
+Overall, the humor adds a delightful layer to the gameplay, despite some inconsistencies in voice quality.

 • “Those games always had poor voice acting, but some of the villager voices in Clockwork Tales are hilariously terrible.”